PX4/PX4-Devguide/starting-building.md

 ### Parrot Bebop

-Support for the Bebop is really early stage and is not ready for mainstream use yet.
+Support for the Bebop is really early stage and should be used very carefully.

 #### Build it
 ```sh